 We ran three surveys, in May, July and November/December 2020, collecting a total of 4525 responses.
-We partnered with Qualtrics to collect the data, stratifying our sample to ensure ample representation across age, race, gender, region, and income.
+We partnered with Qualtrics to collect the data, imposing sample quotas to ensure ample representation across age, race, gender, region, and income.
 Each survey consists of several blocks of questions measuring beliefs, experiences, demographics, and preferences and behaviour.
-Appendix B reports the survey instruments and details about sample requirements and stratification, question order, payments, and quality controls.
+Appendix B reports the survey instruments and details about sample requirements and quotas, question order, payments, and quality controls.

 Beliefs about Covid-19 Risks.
 Our key outcome variable of interest is the believed Covid fatality rate (FATALITY) for the general US population, for which there are clear benchmarks.
 We elicit this belief in terms of the distribution of FATALITY along three demographics: age, race, and gender.
 We ask participants to consider "1,000 people in each of the following [AGE/RACE/GENDER] categories who contract Covid-19 in the next 9 weeks."
 Respondents must assess, within each category, how many of these 1000 people will die from Covid.
 For age, participants consider 1,000 Americans in each of three groups: under 40 years old, between 40 and 69 years old, and 70 and older.
 For the race category, they consider 1,000 White, Black, Asian, and Latinx.
 For the gender category, they consider 1,000 men and women.
 Our measure of believed fatality risk for others averages these 9 estimates for each individual.
-We equally weight groups, but results are very similar if we weight by the share of Americans in each category.
+We equally weight groups, but results are very similar if we weight by the share of Americans in each category.3 person-specific pessimism and vulnerability to Covid.
+We also elicit, using the same wording, beliefs about the number of Covid hospitalizations, conditional on infection, and the number of Covid infections for people like themselves.
+Appendix C reports the main patterns obtained for these outcomes, which are qualitatively similar, but in our main analysis we focus on FATALITY.

 We also ask respondents to think about 1,000 people "very similar to you (in terms of age, gender, race, socioeconomic status, zip code, health status, etc.) who will contract Covid-19 in the next 9 weeks."
 We then ask "of these 1,000 people, how many do you believe will pass away due to Covid-19?"
 The answer measures respondents' beliefs about FATALITY for themselves.
-It reflects person-specific pessimism and vulnerability to Covid.
-We also elicit, using the same wording, beliefs about the number of Covid hospitalizations, conditional on infection, and the number of Covid infections for people like themselves.
-Appendix C reports the main patterns obtained for these outcomes, which are qualitatively similar, but in our main analysis we focus on FATALITY.
+It reflects